Amanda Brundage

-Amanda Bobby Brundage (née Cooper, born October 22, 1991) is an American professional mixed martial artist who competed in the Strawweight division of the Invicta Fighting Championships (Invicta FC) and Ultimate Fighting Championship (UFC).
-She currently competes in Lights Out Championship.
+Amanda Bobby Brundage (née Cooper, born October 22, 1991) is an American former professional mixed martial artist who competed in the Strawweight division of the Invicta Fighting Championships (Invicta FC) and Ultimate Fighting Championship (UFC).

 Mixed martial arts career

 King of the Cage

 Cooper made her professional MMA debut with the King of the Cage promotion in February 2014.
 She defeated Brittany Dugas by armbar submission in the second round.

 Invicta FC

 Cooper next fought for Invicta FC in September 2015.
 She lost to Aspen Ladd at Invicta 14.